 and Air Chief branded radios.

-It is unclear as to the manufacturing location of these vibrators.
-Certainly, they are based on U.S. designs, mainly those of Utah, and some using a modification of the Oak design.
+As to their origin, they are based on U.S. designs, mainly those of Utah, and some using a modification of the Oak design.

 Indeed, some of the Utah types do have a "Made in U.S.A." stamping in the base, despite the Australian produced paper label.
 The "Imports" in "Electronic Industries Imports Pty.
 Ltd." perhaps pertains to this.